 Derek R. Funk

-Derek Funk primarily practices in the areas of disability insurance and insurance bad faith litigation.
-He advises policyholders throughout all stages of the disability claims process, and carefully monitors and manages each claim to ensure that our client’s benefits are not wrongfully terminated or denied.
-Mr. Funk also practices in the areas of commercial litigation, commercial and healthcare transactions, and estate planning.
+Attorney Derek Funk primarily practices in the areas of disability insurance and insurance bad faith litigation.
+He advises physicians, dentists, corporate executives, attorneys and other professionals throughout all stages of the disability claims process and carefully monitors and manages each claim to ensure that our clients’ own occupation/specialty-specific disability benefits are not denied or wrongfully terminated.

 Education and Bar Admissions

 Mr. Funk graduated summa cum laude from Utah State University with a B.A. in Law and Constitutional Studies and minors in Philosophy and Latin.
 He received his J.D., cum laude, from the Sandra Day O’Connor College of Law at Arizona State University, graduating with High Pro Bono Distinction.
 During law school, Mr. Funk also completed externships with the litigation section of the Arizona Attorney General’s Civil Rights Division and with the Honorable Patricia A. Orozco at the Arizona Court of Appeals.

 Mr. Funk is a member of the State Bar of Arizona and is admitted to practice in the Arizona Supreme Court and the U.S. District Court, District of Arizona.

 As several members of Mr. Funk’s family are professionals, he is very familiar with the dedication, time, and constant hard work it takes to develop a successful career, practice, and/or business.
 He understands that, as a medical/dental/legal professional or corporate executive, your practice/business is not only your biggest investment and your primary source of income—it is also a large part of your identity and a major part of your life.